 Low red blood cell count or low hemoglobin level (anemia)

-How well your child lives with heart failure depends on many things, including his or her age.
+How well your child lives with heart failure depends on many things, including their age.
 It also depends on how severe the symptoms are and what the treatment is.
-Your child’s healthcare provider will check him or her often.
+Your child’s healthcare provider will check them often.
 Some pediatric heart centers have special programs for heart failure.
 Your child may need:

 A plan for activity and exercise.
 The cardiologist will help set this up.